digitalminellc/mura-training/www/training/3-core/5-mura-rendering/4-muracontacts-js/README.md

 # muracontacts

 ## Please Note

-This is intended for Mura CMS (v7+) training purposes only.
+This is intended for [Mura](http://www.getmura.com) (v7.1+) training purposes only.
 It should **not** to be used for production purposes.

 This is the [JS branch of the muracontacts project](https://github.com/stevewithington/muracontacts/tree/js).
-It is intended to be an example of how a JavaScript developer might approach creating a simple, framework-agnostic application as a self-contained display object.
+It is intended to be an example of how a JavaScript developer might approach creating a simple, framework-agnostic application as a self-contained Mura Module.

 ## Instructions